mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 (No), ok, so what is the point of risk management?
 What is at the very core of its purpose?

 The protection against loss of assets, that, if lost, would result in a catastrophic loss of working capital, possibly destroy our cash flow, from which we may never recover.
-(So then what?
-We yolo the rest of our money into BitCoin and cross our fingers?
-That's not financial advice btw)

 Humans, even back in the "ooga-booga" days realized this.
 As _exaggerate_ far back as Hammurabi, thousands of years ago, rules and regulations were dictating the handling and outcomes of goods and property in the event of adverse conditions.

-My favorite of which, is if you built someone a house and the big bad wolf blows it down, you as the builder, "get the chair".
+My favorite of which, is if you built someone a house and it collapses due to your negligence, you as the builder were put to death.

 More importantly, there was one of the first instances of disaster relief.
 If you owned money on a loan or working capital expense and something happened (act of god, injury, someone dies of dysentery) your debt was relieved or forgiven.

-As a shipping merchant, one could take out a load, and pay the lender an extra fee, and if someone happened to the shipment such as the boat sank, mutiny, or pirate (and btw, pirate insurance is still a thing today) the merchant was not personally liable.
+As a shipping merchant, one could take out a load, and pay the lender an extra fee, and if someone happened to the shipment such as the boat sank, mutiny, or piracy (and btw, pirate insurance is still a thing today) the merchant was not personally liable.
 One of the first instances of maritime insurance.

+If you've been following the news as of yesterday, maritime insurance is paying off right now.

 ## Application Service